BiomedicalEditor Header

 • Cordiality: Professional service, personal approach

-Science and Medical Editing Experience
+Medical and Scientific Editing Experience

 I have edited hundreds of journal manuscripts, secondary and post-secondary textbooks and reference books, technical reports, letters, and brochures in the biological, medical, and social sciences.